06.19.17 - Comments Off on Tammy Beaumont: India will be a driving force in the future of the women’s game

 The final was the highlight of my cricketing career and one of the best days of my life.
 I feel really lucky to have been able to share it with my teammates, family and friends.
 I don’t think I’ll have another day like it in my career.

-best place to buy modafinil uk What was your personal highlight from the World Cup?
+What was your personal highlight from the World Cup?

 People probably expect me to say the innings with Sarah against South Africa, but my number one is the partnership with Natalie Sciver against New Zealand which got us to a good score from 60-3.